barneymc/blockchain-node/README.md

 This node.js server [BC_NodeSever] sits on the same local dev machine running the Node-Red flow in Module B.
 Together these form the Module B - Application Integration layer.
 They facilitate data flowing from Module A to Module C( hosted Kaleido Blockchain).

+The Node-Red flow in Module B subscribes to AWS (and by doing so, picks up the messages emanating from Module A, the field device and the Siemsens PLC).

 **Node-red**
 The fnPushWeightToServer and fnPushBulkTankWeightToServer build the necessary QueryString complete with the required parameters to make a call to the locally running BC_NodeServer.
+These are the core elements in Module A that collect the data and using MQTT publish it to AWS.

 **blockchain-node-api**